llmrb/llm/README.md

 for each provider that is instantiated.
-This feature can improve performance but it is optional, the implementation depends on [net-http-persistent](https://github.com/dbrain/net-http-persistent), and the gem should be installed separately.
+This feature can improve performance but it is optional, the implementation depends on [net-http-persistent](https://github.com/dbrain/net-http-persistent), and the gem should be installed separately:

 ```ruby
 #!/usr/bin/env ruby